zonneplan/KiBot/README.md

   - _P-Ban_gerbers: Gerbers.
 You need to define the layers for more than 8.
   - _P-Ban_drill: Drill files
   - _P-Ban: _P-Ban_gerbers+_P-Ban_drill
+- P-Ban_stencil: same as P-Ban, but also generates gerbers for F.Paste and B.Paste layers.
 - [PCB2Blender_2_1](https://github.com/30350n/pcb2blender)
   - _PCB2Blender_layers_2_1: The layers in SVG format.
 Disabled by default.
   - _PCB2Blender_vrml_2_1: The VRML for the board.
 Disabled by default.